system76/docs/content/windows-drivers.md

 [Intel Driver Update Utility](http://www.intel.com/content/www/us/en/support/detect.html)

-For our Open Firmware and Open EC systems you can download the Windows drivers [here](https://github.com/system76/windows-drivers).
+For our Open Firmware and Open EC systems, you can download the Windows drivers [here](https://github.com/system76/windows-drivers).

 For systems with NVIDIA graphics cards, drivers can be found on their website: